 As of December 31, 2019, we had (i) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 17,252 million that expire in 2020, for which we have recorded a net fair value asset of Ps.
 576 million; (ii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-702 million that expire in 2021, for which we have recorded a net fair value hedges under contracts with an aggregate notional amount of Ps.
+702 million that expire in 2021, for which we have recorded a net fair value asset of Ps.
 49 million; (iii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+375 million that expire in 2022, for which we have recorded a net fair value asset of Ps.
 3 million; (iv) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-3 million; (iv) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 23,466 million that expire in 2023, for which we have recorded a net fair value asset of Ps.
 6,528 million; (v) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 1,788 million that expire in 2024, for which we have recorded a net fair value liability of Ps.
 53 million; (vi) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 772 million that expire in 2026, for which we have recorded a net fair value liability of Ps.
 63 million; (vii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-772 million that expire in 2026, for which we have recorded a net fair value liability of Ps.
-63 million; (vii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 6,596 million that expire in 2027, for which we have recorded a net fair value liability of Ps.
 843 million; (viii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-1,371 million that expire in 2029, for which we have recorded a net fair value asset of Ps.
-121 million; and (ix) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+1,371 million that expire in 2029, for which we have recorded a net fair value hedges under contracts with an aggregate notional amount of Ps.
 8,869 million that expire in 2043, for which we have recorded a net fair value asset of Ps.
 576 million.